EVANATD/22122022-MDS273L-JAVA/README.md

+Name:EVANA T D Reg.
+No:22122022 Email:evana.td@msds.christuniversity.in Class:2MScDS A

 QUESTION:
 Below is an encryption/decryption standard in which the letters in the message will be replaced with the letters in the cypher row